On Trains & Buses

 843: Leeds - York - Scarborough

-All of these are operated by Transdev York under the Coastliner brand using high-quality double-decker buses for 362 days of the year.
-Of these, the 843 service is hourly and the 840 is a firm favourite with walkers with its regular calls to Pickering and Thornton-le-Dale.
-Whitby and Bridlington are served much less frequently than other places, so you need to check the timetable carefully.
-Even so, services 843 and 845 are popular with walkers since they shadow the Wolds Way beyond Malton.
-The whole set makes for regular bus connections between Leeds and York via Tadcaster even if the total journey time of around an hour is three times longer than that of the corresponding train journey.
+Both of these are operated by Transdev under the Coastliner brand using high-quality double-decker buses throughout the year, with a reduced timetable over Christmas and New Year.
+Of these, the 843 service is hourly and shadows the Wolds Way beyond Malton, while the 840 offers much to walkers too with its regular calls to Pickering and Thornton-le-Dale, so both routes reward walkers in different ways.
+Whitby is served much less frequently than other places, so you need to check the timetable carefully.
+The pair makes for regular bus connections between Leeds and York via Tadcaster even if the total journey time of around an hour is over twice as long as that of the corresponding train journey between the two cities.

 M4: Burnley - Colne - Keighley

-This is part of Transdev Blazefield’s Mainline route network and goes through South Pennines walking country, offering access to the Pennine Way, so that is why it attracts my interest.
-Sunday service frequency is at least two hourly and at most half-hourly on weekdays.
+This is part of Transdev Blazefield’s Mainline route network and goes through South Pennines walking country, offering access to the Pennine Way at Ickornshaw, which is why it attracts my interest.
+Sunday service frequency is mostly hourly and at best half-hourly on weekdays.
 Weekday evenings see a sparser frequency with a better service available between Burnley and Colne than on the rest of the route.
-That comment also applies to Sunday services though it remains a useful service for getting around these parts of Lancashire and Yorkshire.

 Skyline 199: Buxton - Stockport - Manchester Airport

-Perhaps amazingly, Buxton gets a direct bus link to Manchester Airport and Macclesfield doesn’t.
+Perhaps amazingly, Buxton has had a direct bus link to Manchester Airport much longer than Macclesfield.
 That may be a consequence of Derbyshire folk making more use of buses than their Cheshire counterparts, but that is not to take from the usefulness of High Peak’s offering.
 Incidentally, it also serves Disley in Cheshire along with places across the Derbyshire boundary like New Mills, Whaley Bridge and Chapel-en-le-Frith.
-It may not stop at as many places in Greater Manchester though I have seen Hazel Grove and High Lane gaining a mention.
 While I know that there always is the option of going by train for this travel corridor, buses offer a little extra in terms of convenience and there can be railway engineering works.

 Swift: Derby - Ashbourne - Mayfield - Uttoxeter